lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 This is a Windows 10 machine where LabVIEW simulators and tools will run.
 It is currently a Virtual Machine located on a hypervisor under the url tma-windows.ls.lsst.org.
-It can be accessed on the lsst-wap network or by using the anyconnect vpn.
+It can be accessed on the lsst-wap network or by using the anyconnect or openconnect vpn.
 Access can be granted by filing an IHS ticket with IT.
-Also, a specific tool to manage to simulator in the Speedgoat is implemented here.
+Also, a specific tool to manage to simulator in the Speedgoat is running here.

 **Labview**

-* Need to be granted access by IT to activate a license on the LabVIEW License Server located on lsst-pdm
+* Need your NI account to be granted access by IT to activate a license on the LabVIEW License Server located on lsst-pdm

 .. warning:: lsst-pdm is being replaced sometime in the future.
 	New location is yet to be determined.